 - The affiliate industry is responsible for a total of 16% of online orders.

-If you are convinced that an affiliate program can make a difference to your eCommerce business growth and probably take it to the next level, let me show you how you can start an eCommerce affiliate program.
+If you are convinced that an affiliate program can make a difference in your business growth and probably take it to the next level, let me show you how you can start an eCommerce affiliate program.

 Steps to Set up an Ecommerce Affiliate Marketing Program